twhume/numbo/README.md

 - made the random-creator 2 -> 1, everything else back to 5.
 Lots of failures in the first test
 - (2020.07.30-21.34.19) made the random-creator 1 -> 3, everything else on 5 - not much difference, maybe slightly worse
 - (2020.07.31-08.11.08) Slower decay, less pumping: cy/DEFAULT_ATTRACTION_DEC from 0.02 -> 0.01, pn/DEFAULT_DECAY 0.1 -> 0.05 core/brick and pump frequency 5->10 .
 Slows av # iterations but leads to more solutions and an uplift for 87	(8 3 9 10 7)
-- Allowed secondary targets to be fulfilled by single bricks, and slowed the decay/pumped less often
+- (2020.07.31-14.46.21) Allowed secondary targets to be fulfilled by single bricks, and slowed the decay/pumped less often - GREAT, went from solving 5 to 7 puzzles, run-times were up a little tho.
+MARKED v1.03

-Ideas:
+v1.03
+- tried lots of runs for "lein run -- -t 116 -b 20,2,16,14,6 -i 10000 -c 10000" - do we ever go for depth 3?
+No, we always find something sooner - e.g. ((6 * 20) - (20 - 16)) not (20 * 6)- (2 + (16 - 14)) (see 116-target-10k.csv).
+3% failed, 0.5% found ((6 * 20)= (20 - 16)) or equivalent, rest were ((6 * 16) + 20) or equivalent
+- random-target2 now samples by attraction instead of pure randomness

+## Bugs

+* If "3" is a secondary target in block A, but also a component of block B, when B is dismantled "3" is never returned to the bricks (because we assume it's a secondary target right).
+Solution: when dismantling, count how many times a brick is used in *all* blocks, not the current one?

+## Improvements

+Strategies:
-- if things decay slower we don't need to pump them so often, so can reduce the activation-refresh and focus on calculations?
+* if things decay slower we don't need to pump them so often, so can reduce the activation-refresh and focus on calculations?
-- if things decay faster we'll get rid of them quicker so can try new theories out faster!
+* counterargument: if things decay faster we'll get rid of them quicker so can try new theories out faster!
-- break out the different things in random-creator and run them at separate timings
+* break out the different things in random-creator and run them at separate timings
-- Break out the noise.
+* Break out the noise.
 If a thing makes less difference, just do it less anyway. (e.g. reduce frequencies as far as poss? map impact of reduction over many runs?)
--  87 , (8 3 9 10 7) never gets ((8 * 10) + 7), always gets (7 + 10) + (8 + 9) - are we not finding single-brick secondary targets?
-- 81 , (9 7 2 25 18) never gets (9 * 7) + 18 - same problem? - or ((18 * (7 - 2)) - 9)
+* 81 , (9 7 2 25 18) never gets (9 * 7) + 18 - same problem? - or ((18 * (7 - 2)) - 9) (WOULD ADDING 7 * 9 HELP?)
+* 31	(3 5 24 3 14) never gets (((5 * 3) * 3) - 14) - complex tho
--  116 , (20 2 16 14 6) never gets (20 * 6)- (2 + (16 - 14)) - this is a tough one
+* 116 , (20 2 16 14 6) never gets (20 * 6)- (2 + (16 - 14)) - but has simpler solutions
-- 11 , (2 5 1 25 23) never gets (5 * 2) + 1 - another single-brick secondary target
-- Start measuring the # of iterations where there's nothing on the coderack - this is a smell that we're underpopulating it/running too cool
+* Start measuring the # of iterations where there's nothing on the coderack - this is a smell that we're underpopulating it/running too cool, and are effectively linear
-- Activation is linear, make it nonlinear.
+* Activation is linear, make it nonlinear - i.e important things should be way more likely to get sampled

-BUGS
-- If "3" is a secondary target in block A, but also a component of block B, when B is dismantled "3" is never returned to the bricks (because we assume it's a secondary target right).
-ARGH

-Solution: when dismantling, count how many times a brick is used in *all* blocks, not the current one
+Viz:
+* Make the current iteration an input field which you can put a value into
+* work out how to make scroll bars appear on canvas
+* input target and initial bricks in the visualizer

+PNet:
+* Why does activation of :times not spread?
+Because it's got no pnet links.
+Seems bad
+* In pn/activate-node, take into account the weights of nodes

+Cyto:
+* add more rules to rand-syntactic-comparison
+* pretty sure the temperature calculator could be better
+* drop-off in activation
+* see also p234 of paper for more.
+I think we could do more target comparisons (B)
-- we have 2 cy/random-target2 methods
+* we have 2 cy/random-target2 methods

+Codelets:
+* cl/rand-op can multiply by 1, which doesn't seem so useful - never do this
+* Lots of boilerplate code here, replace with macro?

+General:
+* Abstract out the concept of sampling from a distribution more - it's used in cyto, pnet, coderack and currently implemented via a couple of macros in misc/

 ## License